How to Make Incense From Scratch

 Adding Essential Oils: Once you have your base, it's time to add your chosen essential oils.
 The amount will depend on the strength of the oils and your personal preference.
 Start with a few drops and add more until you achieve your desired fragrance.
 Mix thoroughly to ensure the oils are evenly distributed.

-A Note on Ingredients:
+A Note on Ingredients & Modern Twists:

 You can make incense with makko powder alone, much like you can make a basic bread with just all-purpose flour.
 However, for a superior result – think artisan bread made with specialized bread flour – it's better to enhance your incense mixture.
-Adding a small amount of natural binders like guar gum, or other plant-based resins, can significantly improve your incense.
-These additions help the incense absorb and retain more aroma, dry more effectively, burn more consistently, and can contribute to a smoother, more refined smoke.

 Cultural Context: